Nikon 80-400mm AF-S

 Original 80-400mm AF-D VR review (2000-)

-This new lens now has instant manual-focus override, and fast and closer autofocusing, all lacking on the original 80-400 VR.
+This new lens now has instant manual-focus override and super-fast autofocusing, all lacking on the original 80-400 VR.

 Everything works perfectly on every digital Nikon ever made, both FX and DX, from the best D4, D800, D800E and D600 to Nikon's cheapest digitals like the D40, D40x, D60, D3000, D3100, D3200, D5000, D5100 and D5200.